-Prices in 2019 are 11 euro per night when your stay is longer than 4 nights and 12 euro when under 5 nights.
-300 euro for one month and 275 euro if for several months.
+Prices in 2020 are 11 euro per night when your stay is longer than 4 nights, 12 euro when under 5 nights and 300 euro for one month.
 Plus everybody pays a membership fee of 12 euro, valuable for 12 months and has a form to sign that MASSIA is not liable for any damage done to you.

 MASSIA provides bed linen and towels.